Learning About Psychology and Its Applications

 A key component of the Applied Psychology major is our sequence of fieldwork placements and seminars.
 These field experiences are closely supervised and take place in schools, social service agencies, psychiatric hospitals, legal clinics, and youth centers.
 Students also have the opportunity to satisfy their fieldwork requirement by joining a faculty member's research team.
 Research in the Department of Applied Psychology is conducted in diverse settings and covers a broad array of topics.

 Our course of study is specifically designed to provide practical hands-on learning experiences in the field in conjunction with theoretical knowledge learned through coursework in the classroom.
 One of our goals in this program is that through supervised field experiences and coursework, our students will be able to make informed decisions about career or educational plans following graduation from this program.

-Global Public Health/Applied Psychology majors complete Fieldwork I and II and participate in a public health internship in place of Fieldwork III.
+Global Public Health/Applied Psychology majors complete Seminar in Applied Psychology I and II and participate in a public health internship in place of Seminar in Applied Psychology III.